JordyvanM/P1_smart_meter/README.md

 # P1_smart_meter
-This repository contains simulation, documentation and schematics on the P1 smart meter reader project.
+This repository contains simulations, documentation and schematics on the P1 smart meter reader project.

 # Table of Contents
 ## 1. [Simulations]